klahrich/chiefhustler/content/diary/37-the-chinese-mother.md

 Oups, I did it again.
 I fell in love.

 This time it's with Naspers, Bob van Dijk, and Koos Bekker.
 Motherfucking Jacobus Petrus Koos Bekker.
-What a gangster.
+What a gangster (a bit of backstory on Koos Bekker from Mohnish Pabrai [here](https://www.youtube.com/watch?v=_7UfqjD3IEg&t=1891s), who describes Koos Bekker as "Nick Sleep on steroids").

 As I was binging on everything I could find on them, I stumbled on a video where Koos Bekker talks about the Chinese mother and compares her to the European mother.